 The different types of cancer require a the immune system to work at a high level, so it is common for the appearance of swollen lymph nodes in various regions of the body.
 However, the most common types of cancer that cause lymph nodes are lymphomas and leukemia.

 What to do: When all other causes have been excluded, but the lymph nodes are still present, blood tests should be done to identify tumor markers or other diagnostic tests, such as CT or magnetic resonance imaging.

 How is treatment done

 Swollen lymph nodes are the body's response to the presence of invading microorganisms and / or inflammations, its treatment consists in eliminating them.
 Therefore, it may be necessary to take painkillers, anti-inflammatory drugs or even antibiotics depending on what is causing the them.

 It is not very frequent, but the lymph node in the neck may be one of the symptoms of lymphoma, a type of tumor that affects the immune system and in this case an oncologist should be consulted, and the treatments are done with radiotherapy and chemotherapy.

 But, a great home remedy for lymph nodes is the clay poultice with grated onion, which helps the body in fighting the invading agents.
 Consuming foods rich in vitamin C and drinking plenty of water is also indicated to strengthen your defenses.

 When to go to the doctor

-Since swollen lymph nodes in the neck can be a sign of serious problems, it is recommended to consult a general practitioner when the they appear for no apparent reason, increase in size over time, are very hard or are accompanied by other symptoms such as persistent fever, sweats nocturnal or uncaused weight loss.
+Since swollen lymph nodes in the neck can be a sign of serious problems, it is recommended to consult a general practitioner when the they appear for no apparent reason, increase in size over time, are very hard or are accompanied by other symptoms such as persistent fever, sweats nocturnal or weight loss without an apparent cause.